Chapter 07 · Topic 07.3 · Provincial regimes

 The 60-second version

 To remain eligible for Nova Scotia provincial health insurance (MSI), you must be present in the province at least 183 days per calendar year.
 When you receive emergency care in the United States, MSI reimburses only at Nova Scotia rates: emergency hospitalization is reimbursed at roughly CA$525 per day plus 50 percent of ancillary fees; for physician fees, at the Nova Scotia schedule.
-A 3-day emergency hospitalization in Florida for a heart attack can cost USD 100,000–200,000, of which MSI will reimburse approximately CA$2,000.
+A 3-day emergency hospitalization in Florida for a heart attack can cost USD 100,000 to 200,000, of which MSI will reimburse approximately CA$2,000.
 Private travel insurance is therefore mandatory for any Florida stay, regardless of length.

 Acronyms used in this guide